 or a minimum of 70% in any of:

 - An Okanagan College Mathematics 11 Proficiency Test

 - An Okanagan College Mathematics 12 Proficiency Test

 Other Requirements: Attendance at a mandatory orientation.
 Applicants will be notified of dates.

-Applicants to third year: Students who have completed Okanagan College's Computer Information Systems diploma, Network and Telecommunications Engineering Technology diploma, or a similar program of studies from another institution may enter at year three.
+Applicants to third year: Students who have completed Okanagan College's Computer Information Systems diploma, Infrastructure and Computing Technology diploma, or a similar program of studies from another institution may enter at year three.

 Keyboarding Skills: Keyboarding skills of at least 20 wpm are strongly recommended.